data-dot-all/dataall/pages/architecture.md

 ### Organizations

-Organizations are created by a tenant group or by a group granted "create-organization" permissions.
+Organizations are created by the tenant group or by a group granted "create-organization" permissions.
 An organization is linked to a group, this is the organization-Team.
 Other Teams (IdP groups) can be invited to an existing organization to link their AWS accounts as data.all